-Bring it On! is the first event of its kind in the North East.
-Taking place on 3 and 4 October 2017, at the Stadium of Light, it's bringing together national and regional organisations to showcase the amazing career opportunities there are open to young people in our region.
+After the success of the first ever Bring it On! event in October 2017, at the Stadium of Light, We are pleased to announce that we are planning an even bigger and better event for 2018.
+Bringing together national and regional organisations to showcase the amazing opportunities within Engineering and career opportunities open to young people in our region.

 Businesses will demonstrate just how exciting engineering can be, with talks, demonstrations and opportunities to 'give it a go'.
 It will offer seven fascinating zones to discover; so pupils can explore different aspects of engineering and understand the many contexts it's applied in.

 The event is targeted towards 10-14 year olds, from schools in all areas of the North East.
 If you would like to bring a group from your school, please don't hesitate to get in touch.